jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 ## Exercise 1.7 - BTP multitenancy with kyma

-In order to subscribe or to retrieve an existing subscription for your user run the following github action:
+In order to subscribe or to retrieve an existing subscription for your session user (xp264-0xx) run the following github action:

-| Runn Subscription workflow | Retrieve the subscription URL
+| Run Subscription workflow | Retrieve the subscription URL
 | -------- | ------------- |
 [teched-xp264-mt](../../../../actions/workflows/teched-xp264-mt.yml) | read the subscription URL in the workflow output